jpablomm/cs294-osworld-bench/docs/architecture/CLOUD_FIRST_ARCHITECTURE.md

 Replace the brittle Docker→QEMU→Ubuntu stack with native GCE VMs running Ubuntu Desktop directly.
 This eliminates 5 layers of indirection, fixes all boot issues, and provides production-grade infrastructure.

+> **Status:** Proposed future architecture.
+The Terraform, Cloud Run, and startup script snippets below are design examples and are not yet implemented in this repository.

 ## Architecture Overview

 ```